KevinMandiouba/MIPS-CPU/README.md

 - Add the constraint file from the constraints directory.
 - Once sources and constraints are added, run synthesis and implementation as usual, or just run Bitstream directly.

 **Note:** This project targets the Basys3 FPGA board, so the XDC file and Vivado project settings match that device's specs.
-When simulating in ModelSim, comment out the debounce logic in 'CPU.vhd' (use 'Ctrl + /') and connect the datapath's clock directly to 'clk' instead of 'CLK_100MHZ'.
+When simulating in ModelSim, comment out the debounce logic in `CPU.vhd` (use `Ctrl + /`) and connect the datapath's clock directly to `clk` instead of `CLK_100MHZ`.
 The debounce module is intended for FPGA hardware only.

 <p align="center">
   <img width="500" alt="image" src="https://github.com/user-attachments/assets/94911193-85e8-4d63-88a0-c1634c602a38" />